-As of 2/14/2020 Mission Bicycle Company is scaling back its operations so that we can focus on completing all current projects to the best of our abilities, and to continue developing a business strategy that ensures all our future products roll with the absolute best in the cycling industry.
+As of 2/14/2020 Mission Bicycle Company is scaling back its operations so that we can focus on completing all current projects to the best of our abilities, and to retool our business to best position us to fulfill our mission.

 1 - The retail shop at 766 Valencia Street will remain closed to the public.

 2 - We are unable to accept new orders for custom bikes, frames or products until further notice.

 3 - All orders placed before 2/14/2020 will be seen through to completion!

 4 - We are unable to take on any new repairs or services.

 5 - All correspondence is best handled through our email address: firstname.lastname@example.org